coreruleset/documentation/content/deployment/install_engine.md

 > The first step to a fully functional CRS installation is to have a compatible *engine* in place.
 The engine provides the tools and functionality to parse and inspect web traffic.
 This page walks through some common options.

-## Option 1: Use a Container
+## Option 1: Use an Official CRS Container

 A quick and simple option is to use the official CRS [pre-packaged Docker container]({{< ref "../development/useful_tools/#official-crs-maintained-docker-images" >}} "Page detailing the official CRS maintained Docker image."), which avoids the need to install an engine by hand.
-This official CRS image is published on Docker Hub and provides both a pre-built engine in addition to the Core Rule Set itself.
+This official CRS image is published on Docker Hub and provides a working, pre-built engine bundled with the Core Rule Set itself.

 The image can be found at `owasp/modsecurity-crs` and has everything needed to get up and running quickly.
 Docker, Podman, or any similar, compatible container engine can be used.

+### Available Variants

-The CRS project pre-packages both Apache and Nginx web servers along with the appropriate corresponding ModSecurity engine.
-More engines, like [Coraza](https://coraza.io/), will be added at a later date.
+The CRS project publishes both **Apache** and **Nginx** container variants.
+The web servers are pre-packaged along with the appropriate corresponding ModSecurity engine (i.e. an Apache + ModSecurity v2 container and an Nginx + ModSecurity v3 container).
+Additional engine variants, like [Coraza](https://coraza.io/), may be added in the future.

+The Apache and Nginx containers are themselves both available in two variants: as a **Debian**-based container (the default) and an alternative as an **Alpine Linux**-based container.

+### Setting Up a CRS Container

-Protecting an existing web server is simple.
-First get the appropriate CRS container image and then set its configuration variables so that the WAF container acts as a reverse proxy, receiving inbound requests and proxying them to the web server.
+Using a chosen container image to protect a web server is simple.
+First, get the appropriate CRS container image.
+Then, set the container's configuration variables so that it acts as a reverse proxy, with the WAF container receiving inbound requests and proxying them to the web server.

 Presented below is an example `docker-compose` configuration that can be used to pull the required container image.
 All that needs to be changed is the `BACKEND` variable to make the WAF point to the backend web server in question: